-- I. Remove valve knob from RMB or RMC BV or SSV units by pulling the knob forward.
+Remove valve knob from RMB or RMC - BV or SSV units by pulling the knob forward.
 It is retained by spring pressure on the stem half-shaft so that a gentle pull will remove it.
 On RMA-BV or SSV models, turn the valve knob counter-clockwise until the threads are disengaged.
-Then withdraw the stem from the valve by gently pulling on the knob. - Pull the flowmeter body gently forward away from the back plate and pipe thread connections.
+Then withdraw the stem from the valve by gently pulling on the knob.
+Remove the four mounting bracket screws located in the sides of the flowmeter.
+See Figure 3.

+Pull the flowmeter body gently forward away from the back plate and pipe thread connections.
 Keep the body parallel with the back plate to avoid undue strain on the body.
 Leave the piping connections intact.
 There is no need to disturb them.
-See Figure 4. - Remove the slip cap with a push on a screwdriver as shown in Figure 5.
-Remove the plug-ball stop as shown in Figure 6 using allen wrench sizes us follows: Model RMA - 1/4", Model RMB - 1/2", and Model RMC - 3/4". - 4.
-Take out the ball or float by inverting the body and allowing the float to fall into your hand as shown in Figure 7.
+See Figure 4.

+3. Remove the slip cap with a push on a screwdriver as shown in Figure 5.
+Remove the plug-ball stop as shown in Figure 6 using allen wrench sizes as follows: Model RMA $-1/4^{\circ}$, Model RMB $-1/2^{\circ}$, and Model RMC $-3/4^{\circ}$.

+4. Take out the ball or float by inverting the body and allowing the float to fall into your hand as shown in Figure 7.
 (Note: It is best to cover the discharge port to avoid losing the float through that opening.)

 CLEANING: The flow tube and flowmeter body can best be cleaned with a little pure soap and water.
-Use of a bottle brush or other soft brush will nid the cleaning.
-Avoid benzene, acetone, carbon tetrachloride, alkaline detergents, caustic soda, liquid soaps (which may contain chlorinated solvents), etc. and avoid prolonged immersion which may harm or loosen the scale.
+Use of a bottle brush or other soft brush will aid the cleaning.
+Avoid benzene, acetone, carbon tetrachloride, alkaline detergents, caustic soda, liquid soaps (which may contain chiorinated solvents), etc. and avoid prolonged immersion which may harm or loosen the scale.